11 Homemade Remedies for Clean, Spotless, and Glowing Skin

-Who does not want a good-looking face?
+Who doesn't want a clear, radiant face?
 How much money do you spend, on average, cleaning your face?
-New products are constantly being advertised, and in our quest to look attractive to others so many of us spend an unimaginable part of our budget on expensive creams and cleansers, only to be disappointed with the results.
+New products are constantly being advertised, and in our quest to look attractive to others, so many of us spend an unimaginable part of our budget on expensive creams and cleansers, only to be disappointed with the results.
 Moreover, commercial products, with their harsh synthetic chemicals, can even make things worse.

 Having clean, healthy, and glowing skin doesn't have to break the bank.
 Natural ingredients on hand in your kitchen can be just as effective as fancy potions, sometimes even more so.
 On top of that, preventative measures taken to maintain your skin cost nothing at all.

 11 DIY Face Masks Made From Common Kitchen Items

 - Semolina Brightener

 - Lemon Scrub